Why is Apple able to charge so much compared to comparable PC makers?

-Have you heard the common refrain that Apple products, specifically Apple computers (Macs) are overpriced?
-We won't take a stance as to whether or not Macs are good computers or whether or not they are overpriced.
-We'll just look at the question from the perspective of an economist and try to see that the question itself isn't properly formed.
+Have you heard the common refrain that Apple products, specifically Apple computers (Macs), are overpriced?
+We won’t take a stance as to whether or not Macs are good computers or whether or not they are overpriced.
+We’ll just look at the question from an economist’s perspective and try to see if the question itself isn’t correctly formed.

 Overpriced compared to what?

 Usually, when people say that Macs are overpriced, they mean that they are overpriced to comparable PCs running Microsoft’s Windows operating system.
 Usually, people who make this comment point out that the same specs can be obtained on a Windows PC for less money.
 They also point out the fact that an entry-level Windows PC costs just a few hundred dollars (usually a laptop), but the cheapest Mac currently is the $500 Mac Mini, which doesn’t come with a display, mouse, or keyboard.
 To get a Mac laptop (a MacBook Air or MacBook Pro) at least $900 has to be spent, the cost of a higher-end Windows laptop.

 From an economist’s perspective, the statement is correct in that more power can be had for less money in the Windows world.
 However, a wise economist would also point out that Macs are very different things than Windows PCs.
 They have a different operating system, build quality, customer support, and brand recognition.
 When someone purchases a Mac, they might be spending more money because they want one or all of these differentiators.

 Potential Differentiator 1: Operating System (Mac OS X)

 Although specs on a Mac cost more, many would argue that Mac OS X is a more efficient operating system that takes better advantage of Mac hardware because both the hardware and software are built by the same company.